ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/README.md

 ## Building the draft

-The draft can be built into .txt or .xml versions using [kramdown-rfc](https://github.com/cabo/kramdown-rfc).
+The draft can be built into .txt or .xml files using [kramdown-rfc](https://github.com/cabo/kramdown-rfc).
 Please see details about kramdown-rfc usage from the related github project.

-Alteratively, [IETF conversion tool](https://author-tools.ietf.org/) may be used without installing additional software packages.
+Alteratively, [IETF conversion tool](https://author-tools.ietf.org/) can be used without installing additional software packages.

 ## Contributing

 All material in this repository is considered as contributions to the IETF Standards Process and the applicaple policies shall apply.
+See guidelines for [contributions](https://github.com/laurilo/draft-ilola-avtcore-rtp-v3c/blob/main/CONTRIBUTING.md)